-This chapter explores how to summarize and visualize univariate, categorical data.
+THIS CHAPTER explores how to summarize and visualize univariate, categorical data.

 - 1. Categorical data is a type of data that can be divided into categories or groups. labels or categorical codes like "male" and "female," "red," "green," and "blue," or "A," "B," and "C" are frequently used to describe category data.
 This data type is commonly employed in research and statistics where you can categorize the data under various headings depending on their features, characteristics, or any other parameters [1]

 - 2. There are several typical examples of categorical data.:

 - Gender (male, female)

 - Marital status (married, single, divorced)

 - Education level (high school, college, graduate school)

 - Occupation (teacher, doctor, engineer)

 - Hair color (brown, blonde, red, black)

+- Eye color (brown, blue, green, hazel)

 - Type of car (sedan, SUV, truck) [2]